The categoricity spectrum of large abstract elementary classes

-Therefore the proof of \cite[5.5.4]{jrsh875} goes through, and we have the desired relation $\NF$.
+In the end, the proof of \cite[5.5.4]{jrsh875} goes through, and we have the desired relation $\NF$.
 We now apply \cite[4.3]{jash940-v1}, which says that given a weak kind of good frame (called an almost good $\lambda$-frame) and a nonforking relation $\NF$ as here, we get a good $\lambda$-frame.
 In our setup, the frame induced by nonforking satisfies all the axioms of almost good $\lambda$-frame except perhaps for continuity.
-However the proof of \cite[4.3]{jash940-v1} does not rely on continuity except to prove stability (which we already have), so we are done. \end{proof}
+However the proof of \cite[4.3]{jash940-v1} does not rely on continuity except to prove stability (which we already have), so we are done: at last by local character, type-fullness, and transitivity, we get continuity. \end{proof}

 To get the existence property for uniqueness triples, we will use that their existence follows from the weak diamond and some amount of stability in $\lambda^+$ (the argument is essentially due to Shelah):